 6. Inter-OS Communication and Benchmarks

 Note that the virtual Ethernet connection only allows communication between LabVIEW Real-Time and the host OS on hypervisor systems; it does not provide connectivity to outside networks.
-It is recommended that you install an additional Ethernet module on PXI systems to communicate with outside networks from both LabVIEW Real-Time and Windows XP.
+It is recommended that you install an additional Ethernet module on PXI systems to communicate with outside networks from both LabVIEW Real-Time and Windows.
 One alternative to this solution is to bridge together a physical and virtual Ethernet connection in the host OS.
 However, this is not compatible with some corporate IT networks.

 Furthermore, a virtual console connect (COM4 or ttyS3) is provided on Real-Time Hypervisor systems.
 You can use the virtual console to view debug output from the LabVIEW Real-Time side of a hypervisor controller.
 This is useful for obtaining the IP address of LabVIEW Real-Time at boot-up or for viewing debug strings sent from LabVIEW Real-Time applications.

 Because both physical and virtual Ethernet connections use interrupts, they introduce performance overhead on Real-Time Hypervisor systems (see the Interrupt Latency and Performance section).
 In addition, sending data via virtual Ethernet is typically slightly slower than physical Ethernet when running on the hypervisor due to the need to compute checksums in software.

 Below are some benchmarks comparing the throughput of Ethernet communication on both hypervisor and non-hypervisor systems.